nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > - `edit 3 edited description of task` <br>

 > **Remarks:** <br>
-> - Refer to the section about the `add` command to know how to use the keys of the `edit` command because they are used in the exact same way
+> - Refer to the section about the `add` command to know how to use the parameters of the `edit` command because they are used in the exact same way

 **Sample Commands**
 * `list`<br>